+BIOL 101. Principles of Biology 4 credits

 A regional approach to anatomy utilizing human anatomical specimens (cadavers)Students gain knowledge of human anatomy and dissection experience.
 Competitive enrollment.
 Applications are due March 1.
 Pass/No Pass course.
 Corequisite: BIOL 202.
 Offered fall semester.

 BIOL 204.
-Advanced Human Anatomy and Physiology 4 credits
+Human Anatomy & Physiology II 4 credits

 WI-BIOL 300.
 Biological Literature and Communication 3 credits